 Luisa del Rosal is running for Texas House District 114 to keep Texas exceptional.
 Luisa knows what we have here is special because she has seen the alternative to a free and fair society.

 Born and raised in Mexico, Luisa always wanted to make a difference, but Mexico is a country where there was no rule of law and where individual ambition and talent are not given free reign.

-That’s why she came to the United States, legally, following the rules to become a U.S. citizen.
-Luisa went to Southern Methodist University (SMU), earning dual bachelor’s degrees in political science and sociology, and a Master’s in Higher Education Policy and Leadership.
+That is why she came to Texas and followed the rules to become a United States citizen.
+Luisa enrolled at Southern Methodist University (SMU) where she earned dual bachelor’s degrees and a Master’s in Higher Education Policy and Leadership.

-Luisa currently serves as the Executive Director of the John G. Tower Center and founding Executive Director of the Texas-Mexico Center, both at SMU.
-A national leader of Texas-Mexico relations, she’s also the youngest executive director at the university, as well as the only Hispanic to head up two Centers.
+Driven by her passion for education and a love for her University, Luisa returned to SMU and currently serves as the executive director of the John G. Tower Center and is the founding executive director of the Mission Foods Texas-Mexico Center.
+A national leader on Texas-Mexico relations, she is the youngest executive director at the University, as well as the only Hispanic to head up two Centers.

 What I’m Fighting For

 Keep taxes low, regulations reasonable and our legal system fair so that Texas remains the leading economic and job growth state in America.

 Provide lasting property tax relief so Texans can afford to own their homes and businesses.

 Pass balanced budgets that cut wasteful spending.